sarahrgrosse/oldmariettalandscaping/README.md

 This MERN webpage utilizes HTML, CSS, JavaScript, React.js, Express, and MongoDB.

-New Technology's Used: PayPal, AppointLet
+New Technology's Used: PayPal, AppointLet, Visa, MasterCard, American Express, Discover, and Venmo

 Nice to Have's:
 - Invoice Generator for Customers in the Customer Portal